 Do I still have to complete verification if I did not work or file taxes?

-If you are selected for verification, then you must complete the process.
-Each student has their own specific requirements which is determined by the Department of Education.
+If you are selected for verification, then yes, you must complete the process.
+Each student has their own specific requirements which are set forth by the Department of Education.